 The story behind the trellis with branches

-The beginning of the pandemic, there was a sense of urgency to grow food.
+At the beginning of the pandemic, there was a sense of urgency to grow food.
 Stores had long line-ups, limited or reduced food supply etc…

 So I planted a variety of veggies, and some needed a trellis.
-Again, I didn’t want to be in a line up just for that.
+Again, I didn’t want to be in a lineup just for that.

 What you need